texxasrulez/roundcube_skins/README.md

 -------
 * Will not create new calendar.
 * Recurring events marked as "All Day Events" will be a day early the following years.
-* Enabling Database driver hangs calendar.
-(Birthdays from Contacts causes this)

 If anyone would like to help out to make oauth work and other features, I would appreciate it.